Majd wants to be a scientist. Her family wants to arrange her marriage.

 In high school, Josh documented his life with Tourette’s Syndrome, a neurological disorder that causes uncontrollable tics and involuntary verbal outbursts.
-Today, Josh has overcome Tourette’s enough to become a NYC public school teacher, but not enough to remain one.
+Today, Josh has overcome Tourette’s enough to become a NYC public school teacher.
+But it hasn’t been easy for him.
 Josh’s new diary is about trying to live a normal adult life with a brain that often betrays him.

 At the age of 17, Amanda knew she was gay.
 But her parents kept insisting she’d grow out of it.
 Today, a lot has changed in the country, and within her own family.
 In her new story, Amanda goes back to her parents to find out how they came to accept having a daughter who is gay.

 As an 18 year old raised in the foster care system, Melissa took NPR listeners along when she gave birth to her son Issaiah.
 Over the past 16 years Melissa and her son have faced many challenges, from eviction notices to her son’s life-threatening medical diagnosis.
 In her new diary, Melissa chronicles her life as a working single mother, and reveals things about her past that her son has never known.

 16 years ago, Juan reported on his life as a recent Mexican immigrant living in poverty in Texas.
 In his new diary, Juan takes us on a tour of the life he has built since he first crossed the Rio Grande.
 It looks a lot like the typical American dream: a house, 2 cars, 3 kids—except for the fact he’s still living illegally in the U.S.